-A Marsquake detector designed in part by Imperial engineers has launched on board Mars InSight to help reveal Mars’ inner structure.
+A Marsquake detector designed in part by Imperial engineers has begun its 301m mile journey on board NASA's InSight spacecraft to the Red Planet.

 The first mission to study the deep interior of Mars will generate unprecedented data about its inner structure.
 Evidence of a liquid core could hint at the likelihood of previous life on the Red Planet billions of years ago.